 Replacing the belt isn’t as tough a job as you might imagine.
 You already know how the setup works.
 Understanding what will aid in the replacement procedure.

-Mission-critical is belt length, getting this wrong will mean you’ll be back visiting this problem soon if not immediately.
+Mission-critical is belt length; getting this wrong will mean you’ll be back visiting this problem soon, if not immediately.

-A belt that’s too long will either not work at all or as you know, slip.
+A belt that’s too long will either not work at all or, as you know, slip.
 A slipping belt may cause the belt to burn and smoke

 A belt that’s too short is bad also.
 A short belt causes the auger to turn even though the lever is in the off position.
 It’s not uncommon for this problem to present only when the engine pulleys warm up.

-Ordering Belts
+Ordering Auger Belts

 All belts are coded and also sport and measurement.
-I don’t advise measuring the belt, that rarely works out.
+I don’t advise measuring the belt; that rarely works out.
 It’s best to check with the manufacturer and order by code.

 I like to fit the best quality Kevlar belt I can because I don’t want to come back and visit this again any time soon.